andreiepure/DependencyConfusionDemo/README.md

 - `demo3` for `<trustedSigners>` defense for typosquatting and owners updates
 - `demo4` for `packages.lock.json` - notice when an unexpected version is used (and the hash of the package)

-You can find how to defenct your NuGet supply chain against dependency confusion on my blog: https://andreiepure.ro/2022/08/28/dotnetday-resources.html
+You can find how to defend your NuGet supply chain against dependency confusion on my blog: https://andreiepure.ro/2022/08/28/dotnetday-resources.html

 TL;DR:
 1. Use Package Source Mapping